adammatthes/swiss_converter/README.md

 ### TODO

 - Research conversion types that would be worth to bake in, i.e., conversions more complicated than a single multiplication.

-- Write code to get an update on currency exchanges.

 ### Note